risc0/risc0/website/api/zkvm/precompiles.md

 crates it may be possible to enable acceleration support without code changes by applying a [Cargo patch][cargo-patch].

-Our elliptic curve, keccak, and RSA precompiles still undergoing revision and review, and so users must opt-in to these features by setting the `"unstable"` feature flag on the `risc0-zkvm` crate used by the zkVM guest and by the `risc0-build` crate used to build the guest.
+Several of our precompiles are still undergoing revision and review, and so users must opt-in to these features by setting the `"unstable"` feature flag on the `risc0-zkvm` crate used by the zkVM guest and by the `risc0-build` crate used to build the guest.
 For users who need a stable,